smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.3.1 =
+After updating, generate a new Site Key in Google Cloud → reCAPTCHA Enterprise and paste it into Gatey → Settings → General → Google reCAPTCHA Enterprise (v3) Site Key.
+Update any Lambda that verifies the token to read validationData.recaptchaToken; legacy reCAPTCHA keys will no longer work.

 = 1.3.0 =
 After updating you can add Cognito sign-up attributes on every site, customise form fields starting with the BASIC plan, and use the new country and improved phone fields in any language.